lingtalfi/Light_Kit_Admin_TaskScheduler/doc/api/Ling/Light_Kit_Admin_TaskScheduler/Service/LightKitAdminTaskSchedulerService.md

 Methods
 ==============

-- LightLingStandardServiceKitAdminPlugin::__construct &ndash; Builds the LightLingStandardService01 instance.
+- LightKitAdminStandardServicePlugin::__construct &ndash; Builds the LightLingStandardService01 instance.
-- LightLingStandardServiceKitAdminPlugin::setContainer &ndash; Sets the container.
+- LightKitAdminStandardServicePlugin::setContainer &ndash; Sets the container.
-- LightLingStandardServiceKitAdminPlugin::setOptions &ndash; Sets the options.
+- LightKitAdminStandardServicePlugin::setOptions &ndash; Sets the options.
-- LightLingStandardServiceKitAdminPlugin::install &ndash; Installs the plugin in the light application.
+- LightKitAdminStandardServicePlugin::install &ndash; Installs the plugin in the light application.
-- LightLingStandardServiceKitAdminPlugin::isInstalled &ndash; Returns whether the core install phase of the plugin is fully completed.
+- LightKitAdminStandardServicePlugin::isInstalled &ndash; Returns whether the core install phase of the plugin is fully completed.
-- LightLingStandardServiceKitAdminPlugin::uninstall &ndash; Uninstalls the plugin.
+- LightKitAdminStandardServicePlugin::uninstall &ndash; Uninstalls the plugin.
-- LightLingStandardServiceKitAdminPlugin::getDependencies &ndash; Returns the array of dependencies.
+- LightKitAdminStandardServicePlugin::getDependencies &ndash; Returns the array of dependencies.
-- LightLingStandardServiceKitAdminPlugin::registerByRequestId &ndash; Registers the plugin dynamically to [the realist plugin](https://github.com/lingtalfi/Light_Realist/).
+- LightKitAdminStandardServicePlugin::registerRealistByRequestId &ndash; Registers the plugin to the realist service.
+- LightKitAdminStandardServicePlugin::registerRealformByIdentifier &ndash; Registers the plugin to the realform service.
-- LightLingStandardServiceKitAdminPlugin::error &ndash; Throws an exception.
+- LightKitAdminStandardServicePlugin::error &ndash; Throws an exception.
-- LightLingStandardServiceKitAdminPlugin::prepareTheNames &ndash; prepareTheNames names used by this class.
+- LightKitAdminStandardServicePlugin::prepareTheNames &ndash; prepareTheNames names used by this class.